 Skyla is contraindicated in women with: known or suspected pregnancy and cannot be used for post-coital contraception; congenital or acquired uterine anomaly, including fibroids if they distort the uterine cavity; known or suspected breast cancer or other progestin-sensitive cancer, now or in the past; known or suspected uterine or cervical neoplasia; liver disease, including tumors; untreated acute cervicitis or vaginitis, including lower genital tract infections (eg, bacterial vaginosis) until infection is controlled; postpartum endometritis or infected abortion in the past 3 months; unexplained uterine bleeding; current IUD; acute pelvic inflammatory disease (PID) or history of PID (except with later intrauterine pregnancy); conditions increasing susceptibility to pelvic infection; or hypersensitivity to any component of Skyla.

 Use Skyla with caution after careful assessment in patients with coagulopathy or taking anticoagulants; migraine, focal migraine with asymmetrical visual loss, or other symptoms indicating transient cerebral ischemia; exceptionally severe headache; marked increase of blood pressure; or severe arterial disease such as stroke or myocardial infarction.
 Consider removing Skyla if these or the following arise during use: uterine or cervical malignancy or jaundice.
+If the threads are not visible or are significantly shortened they may have broken or retracted into the cervical canal or uterus.
 If Skyla is displaced (e.g., expelled or perforated the uterus), remove it.
 Skyla can be safely scanned with MRI only under specific conditions.

 Pregnancy related risks with Skyla

 If pregnancy should occur with Skyla in place, remove Skyla because leaving it in place may increase the risk of spontaneous abortion and preterm labor.
 Removal or manipulation may result in pregnancy loss.
 Evaluate women for ectopic pregnancy because the likelihood of a pregnancy being ectopic is increased with Skyla.
+Also consider the possibility of ectopic pregnancy in the case of lower abdominal pain, especially in association with missed menses or if an amenorrheic woman starts bleeding.
 Tell women about the signs of ectopic pregnancy and associated risks, including loss of fertility.
 Women with a history of ectopic pregnancy, tubal surgery, or pelvic infection carry a higher risk of ectopic pregnancy.